RC258/McALasso/README.md

 This project is established; any real Markov sequence (where  0 < states ≤ 9) can be imported for experimentation.

 ## Lasso-based penalized likelihood estimation method
-This project provides an optimization model for Markov model which integrates Lasso and constrained programming techniques.
-Additionally, it features data simulation for a 3-state Markov chain and cross-validation visualization.
+This project provides an optimization model for Markov models that integrates Lasso and constrained programming techniques.
+Additionally, it features data simulation for a 4-state Markov chain and cross-validation visualization.

+The project includes two data evaluation methods(purity, Finite-dimensional complex normed spaces), which also can be applied to McALasso.

 # Remarks